humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 }
 ```

 We're mapping the output of our attached timeline directly to `localTime`, which the browser passes on to the attached animation effect (usually a `KeyframeEffect`).
+Clear enough.

 But conceptually it breaks down in most real-world situations.